matrix-org/matrix-spec-proposals/proposals/3856-threads-list-api.md

   If it is not provided, the homeserver shall return a list of threads from the last visible event in the room history for the requesting user.
 * **`limit`**: Optional: a client-defined limit to the maximum number of rooms to return per page.
-Must an integer greater than zero.
+Must be an integer greater than zero.

   Server implementations should impose a maximum value to avoid resource exhaustion.